reddustbuchi/ee.ylss/README.md

 * Number of intervals is limited to 10
 * Maximum interval length is limited to 60 minutes
 * Stream is saved with maximum available quality
-* The live stream interruptions can lead to a shift in the estimated time.
+* Live stream interruptions (on the side of the streamer) can lead to a shift in the estimated time.
 For example, if the stream was interrupted for 1 hour, in this case 12-hour-old frames will be displayed as 11-hour-old

 ## Developer information
 * C#